Milotrince/ee120-site-test/policies.md

 ### Lab Logistics

-Labs are similar to problem sets, except they use Jupyter notebooks, an interactive web-based tool for running Python code.
+Labs are interactive assignments that utilize Jupyter notebooks, an interactive web-based tool for running Python code.
 Labs provide an opportunity to see real-world applications of EE 120 material.

 **Release**: Typically, labs will be released on **Fridays via Ed**.
 They will be released on **Datahub**, an online platform for running Jupyter notebooks; we will provide a Datahub link for each lab.